 Alumni Grants for Graduate Research and Scholarship

-The Alumni grants for Graduate Research and Scholarship (AGGRS) provide up to $2000 for dissertation research support to doctoral candidates without any other research support from their department or advisor due to lack of funds.
+The Alumni grants for Graduate Research and Scholarship (AGGRS) provide up to $5,000 for dissertation research support to doctoral candidates.
 Other eligible candidates include those pursuing a comparable graduate degree requiring a thesis.
-Although eligibility is based on financial need, awards are based on merit.
 All doctoral candidates who have passed the Candidacy Exam and whose dissertation project has been approved by their advisor are eligible to apply.
 MFA students are also eligible to apply for funds to support their MFA project.
 Previous AGGRS awardees are not eligible for a second award.
-The competition is held twice each year, during Autumn and Spring Quarters.
+The competition is held in the fall semester of each year, with deadlines typically in late September.
 Faculty members of the University Research Committee, representing all ten academic areas, will review applications and make final recommendations to the Dean of the Graduate School.

 Alumni Scholars Program

 The Alumni Scholars Program offers financial support to exemplary students through their local alumni clubs.
 Scholarship opportunities are available for high school students and current Ohio State students.
 A complete listing of the alumni clubs who participate in the Alumni Scholars Program, including all application links, will be posted annually by November 1.
-Application links will be live from November 1, 2019 through February 1, 2020.
+Applications are submitted through Scholarship Universe.
 View all opportunities on their website.

 Columbus-Athens Schweitzer Fellows Program

 The Albert Schweitzer Fellowship (ASF) was founded in 1940 to support Dr. Albert Schweitzer's hospital in Africa.
 The U.S. Schweitzer Fellows Program was launched in 1991 with the mission to support and train emerging health-focused graduate and professional students in creating and carrying out service projects to address unmet community needs.
 At the end of their yearlong project, Fellows join the Schweitzer Fellows for Life alumni network, now more than 2,000 strong.
 The Columbus-Athens Schweitzer Fellows Program is one of 13 ASF Programs located across the U.S. Since 2011, the Columbus-Athens Program has supported students who are dedicated to addressing the social determinants of health in underserved local communities, and whose example influences and inspires others.
-Applications are due in February; the 2020 deadline has passed.
+Applications are typically due in February of each year.

 Council of Graduate Students Funding

-The OSU Council of Graduate Students has always strived to support graduate students in pursuing their goals.
-To this end, CGS supports four funding sources: the Edward F. Hayes Graduate Research Forum, the Edward J. Ray Travel Award for Scholarship and Service as well as the Career Development Grant program.
-Application deadlines are rolling and you can find out more on their website.
+The OSU Council of Graduate Students (CGS) has always strived to support graduate students in pursuing their professional goals.
+To this end, CGS supports two primary funding sources for graduate students: the Edward J. Ray Travel Award for Scholarship and Service (up to $1,000) as well as the Career Development Grant (up to $350).
+Application deadlines are rolling thoughout the academic year; you can find out more details on their website.

 Decision Sciences Collaborative Small Grants

-Small grants of up to $3000 are available to support Decision Sciences research at Ohio State.
+Small grants of up to $3000 are available to support Decision Sciences research at Ohio State (or $5,000 for collaborative teams).
 The goal of these competitive grants is to foster new Decision Sciences research activity and collaboration.
 Priority will be given to:

 Edward F. Hayes Graduate Research Forum

 Every spring quarter, the Council of Graduate Students hosts the Edward F. Hayes Graduate Research Forum for graduate study at The Ohio State University.
 Students enrolled in any area of graduate study at The Ohio State University are invited are invited to submit their work.
 Submissions are due in January.
 In February, eight papers from each of the 10 graduate school areas are chosen for the competition.
 Those selected give a public presentation on their research.
 Three winners are selected from each of the 10 Graduate School areas, and the winners are announced in April at the Research Forum.
-First prize is $300 cash and a $500 travel award, second prize is $200 cash, and third prize is $100 cash.
+There are cash awards for the 1st, 2nd, and 3rd place winners in the oral and poster competitions.

 Graduate Associate Teaching Award

 The Sea Grant Knauss Fellowship provides a unique educational and professional experience to graduate students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
 The Fellowship matches highly qualified graduate students with “hosts” in the legislative and executive branch of government located in the Washington, D.C. area, for a one-year paid fellowship.
 To apply through Ohio Sea Grant, please contact Ohio Sea Grant Assistant Director of Administration and Research Dr. Kristen Fussell at fussell.10@osu.edu for more information about the application process.
-Deadline for 2022 competition is Februrary 19, 2021.
+The deadline is typically mid-February each year.

 North Central Sustainable Agriculture Research and Education Grants

 The North Central Region SARE (NCR-SARE) Graduate Student Grant Program supports projects by graduate students that address sustainable agriculture issues and are part of the student’s degree program.
 NCR-SARE instituted the Graduate Student Grant Program in 2002 for officially registered graduate students (Masters and Ph.D.) enrolled at accredited colleges or universities.
 Projects must benefit agriculture in the North Central Region.
 NCR-SARE’s Graduate Student Grant Program is a competitive grant program to fund graduate student projects that address sustainable agriculture issues.
 A candidate may only receive one NCR-SARE Graduate Student award during her or his graduate student career.
-Applications for 2021 are due by 5pm on April 8, 2021.
+The Request for Proposals is typically released in April and applications due in May of each year.

 Office of International Affairs Funding

-The Ohio State Office of International Affairs provides scholarships and grants for graduate students.
-Visit their website to learn more about the International Affairs Grant, the Sonkin-Bergman-Wasserman Families' Scholarship for International Understanding and Peace, the Phyllis Krumm Scholarship, the Fulbright-Hays Doctoral Dissertation Research Abroad, the FLAS Fellowships, and the Mershon Center Graduate Student Grants.
+The Ohio State Office of International Affairs (OIA) provides scholarships and grants for graduate students.
+Visit their website to learn more about internal and external funding opportunities.

-This is an invitation to submit research proposals to the Research & Graduate Education Internal Grants Program (IGP) Graduate Competition for fiscal year 2021.
+This is an invitation to submit research proposals to the CFAES Office for Research & Graduate Education Internal Grants Program (IGP), Graduate Competition.
 Read more on the Research and Graduate Education website.

 Graduate Student IGP Awards are intended to accomplish the following objectives: